meroton/docs/blog/2026-09-16-bb-portal/2026-09-16-bb-portal-showcase.md

 The portal can provide a diagnostics endpoint for Prometheus.
-Some of the metrics include the total number of invocations, number of authenticated users, and size and duration of the BEP event handling traffic.
+Some of the metrics include the total number of invocations, number of authenticated users, and the size and duration of the BEP event handling traffic.

 ### Tracing